jdittrich/userNeedResearchBook/text/dataGathering.md

 These are questions you try to answer when you research motivations.

 * Motivations are fairly abstract, they are not directly bound to specific situations.
-* Thus they are very useful to know if you attempt to introduce changes, e.g. to workflows.
+ * Thus they are very useful to know if you attempt to introduce changes, e.g. to workflows: You can keep the goal the same but you can help people to reach it in a another way which is more easy, quicker, powerful etc.

-* The same motivation can be [TODO WORD]  in multiple ways:
- * [TODO Examples]
-* Intertwined with activities
-* … or problems
+EXAMPLES for motivations:

+* Be recognized by ones peers
+* Traveling to a destination savely
+* Feel in control of one’s future

+They are a state people strive for.

+Intertwined:
+* Bad is something is in the way to reach the  state
+* Activities work towards your motivations

 *
 * Finding out about Motivations
  * What is good about?